Plutonomicon/plutarch-plutus/docs/GUIDE.md

   pcon' PNothing = plam $ \_ g -> pforce g
   pmatch' x f = x # (plam $ \inner -> f (PJust inner)) # (pdelay $ f PNothing)
 ```
-This is a scott encoded representation of the familiar `Maybe` data type.
+This is a [scott encoded representation of the familiar `Maybe` data type](TODO - Scott encoding link).
 As you can see, `PInner` of `PMaybe` is actually a Plutarch level function.
 And that's exactly why `pcon'` creates a *function*. `pmatch'`, then, simply "matches" on the function - scott encoding fashion.

-> Aside: Notice how `PJust` contains Plutarch term.
-This is where `PlutusType` is especially useful - for building up Plutarch terms *dynamically* - i.e, from arbitrary Plutarch terms.
->
-> You should prefer `pconstant` (from [`PConstant`/`PLift`](#pconstant--plift)) when you can build something up entirely from Haskell level constants.

 You should always use `pcon` and `pmatch` instead of `pcon'` and `pmatch'` - these are provided by the `PCon` and `PMatch` typeclasses-
 ```hs